TutorialsAndroid/KAlertDialog/README.md

 `Older verion of this library has been removed please use new version of this library.`

+## Hire-Us

+<p align="center">Are you having trouble in your android projects then let us help you with it just Email Us.
+We love our users, so feel free to visit https://asm.life

 ## Download Our New App

 [Cocktail Friendship App](https://play.google.com/store/apps/details?id=developer.cocktail)